Great Barr: History

 The rural economy was dominated by four great landowning families, the Wryley Birches, Dartmouths, Scotts and Goughs.
-The parish was series of tiny hamlets: Howell's Row, Sneal's Green, Newton, Margaret's Lane, Queslett, the Common, Bourn Pool, Bourn Vale, the Tamworth Road, the Gough Arms Inn (later called the Beacon Inn) and around Barr Hall In 1817 there were 120 houses occupied by 127 families, 78 of whom were engaged in agriculture and 30 in trade.
+The parish was series of tiny hamlets: Howell's Row, Sneal's Green, Newton, Margaret's Lane, Queslett, the Common, Bourn Pool, Bourn Vale, the Tamworth Road, the Gough Arms Inn (later called the Beacon Inn) and around Barr Hall.
+In 1817 there were 120 houses occupied by 127 families, 78 of whom were engaged in agriculture and 30 in trade.
 These trades included a tailor, boarding house owner, a wheelwright, a butcher, a grocer, who doubled as a constable, a shoemaker, two brick makers, a maltster, gun lock maker, three blacksmiths, and four spectacle frame makers.

-The 1901 census recorded a population of 1,344, by 1921 this had increased to 2,232.
-By 1930 the population had grown to 3,294, by 1951, despite the war, it had reached 12,648.
+Great Barr was formerly a township and chapelry in the parish of Aldridge, in 1866 Great Barr became a separate civil parish, which in 1894 became part of Walsall Rural District.
+The 1901 census recorded a population of 1,344 and by 1921 this had increased to 2,232.
+A 1919 report on health and sanitation in Walsall Rural District describes the parish of Great Barr as extensive, almost entirely rural and having a scattered population, with the exception of residential Streetley.

+By 1931 the population had grown to 3,294 and in that year Great Barr parish was reduced in size by transfers of land to West Bromwich, Walsall, and Sutton Coldfield parishes.
+In 1934 Walsall Rural District was abolished and Great Barr was transferred to Aldridge Urban District.
+By 1951 the population of Great Barr had reached 12,648.
+On 1 April 1966 Aldridge Urban District was abolished to form Aldridge Brownhills Urban District, part also went to West Bromwich.
 In 2015 the two local government wards in the Metropolitan Borough of Sandwell, which now cover much of Great Barr, had a combined electorate of 18,840 adults.

-The urban district of Perry Barr was ceded to Birmingham, then in Warwickshire, in 1928.

-By the outbreak of the Second World War in 1939 it was a very busy residential area with good road connections to West Bromwich, Walsall and Birmingham.
+By the outbreak of the Second World War in 1939 it was a busy residential area with good road connections to West Bromwich, Walsall and Birmingham.

 Expansion continued after the war, and during the 1960s the area received a motorway link when Junction 7 of the newly built M6 motorway was opened on the A34.
 It is also located close to the starting point of the M5, which can be accessed just one mile (1.6 km) northwards on the M6.

 On 11 August 1975, eight-year-old local schoolgirl Helen Bailey was found dead from a single knife wound, in woods near Booths Farm.
 Her killer was never found.

 Kidnapper Michael Sams abducted estate agent Stephanie Slater from a house in Turnberry Road, Great Barr before holding her for eight days in January 1992.
 Following receipt of £175,000 ransom, Sams released her.
 Police arrested him three weeks later and he was sentenced to life imprisonment for abducting Slater and murdering Leeds prostitute Julie Dart.